ValveSoftware/GameNetworkingSockets/src/steamnetworkingsockets/clientlib/SNP_WIRE_FORMAT.md

 ### Stop waiting

-Meaning: "Stop acking packets older than this_pkt_num - pkt_num_offset - 1".
+Meaning: "Stop acking packets older than `this_pkt_num - pkt_num_offset - 1`".
-Concept comes from Google QUIC

-Stop waiting segments are encoded as follows:
+Stop waiting frames are encoded as follows:

     100000ww pkt_num_offset

      ww: size of pkt_num_offset:
          00: 8-bit offset
          01: 16-bit offset
          10: 24-bit offset
          11: 64-bit offset

 ### Ack

 Meaning: "Here's the latest packet number I have received from you, and how long ago I received it.
 Also, here's an RLE-encoded bitfield of recent packets, describing which I have received."

+A quick word on terminology used here: "sender" refers to a peer's role in sending actual *data* and the "stop waiting" frame, but not acks.
+"Receiver" refers to a peer's role in sending the *acks*.
+Each side is actually both a sender and receiver, but the message data flow in one direction is essentially unrelated to the flow in the opposite direction, other than the fact that a peer will try to send data as a "sender" and acks as a "receiver" in the same packet.
+For purposes of analyzing the protocol we ignore this symmetry, and focus on a single flow.
+Thus, ack frames are actually sent by the "receiver" and received by the "sender"!
+We'll use the words "encode" and "decode" below to try to minimize confusion.
+Also, note that all packet numbers here are those assigned by the sender.

-Concept comes from Google QUIC.
-The eventual goal is for a sender to know the fate (whether or it was received) of every single packet that it sends.  (!)
-However, the sender's understanding may include some false NACKs, if packets arrive out of order.
-For example, if a receiver observes a gap in the packet numbers, he will NACKs the skipped packets to the sender.
-However, subsequently he may receive the "lost" packet.
-It MUST be safe for the receiver to go ahead and process the packet, even though it has NACKed it.
-The protocol is designed to work even if the sender is "wrong" about the fate of this packet and acts on that incorrect information.
-E.g. if the sender retransmits data in the packet believed to be lost, the redundant data must be discarded by the receiver.
-Or if the packet contained unreliable messages, the sender may incorrectly believe that the message was lost, when in fact it was delivered.
+The eventual goal is for a sender to know the fate of every single packet that it sends.
+Since packets can arrive late or out of order, and there is transmission delay for the acks, the sender's understanding of the situation is not perfect: it may include some false NACKs.
+For example, if the receiver observes a gap in the packet numbers, he will NACKs the skipped packets to the sender.
+However, subsequently he may receive the "lost" packets.
+It MUST be safe for the receiver to go ahead and process the packets, even though he NACKed them.
+The protocol is designed to work even if the sender is wrong about the fate of this packet, and acts on that incorrect information.
+If the packet that was presumed lost contained reliable segments, this means that the sender may unnecessarily retransmit those reliable segments unnecessarily.
+This redundant data must be discarded by the receiver.
+If the presumed lost packet contained unreliable message(s), the sender may believe that those messages were not delivered, when in fact they were.
+However, the sender will never mistakenly believe that a packet has been delivered when it has not.
+Note that packet numbers are strictly increasing, and any retransmissions will be assigned a new packet number by the sender.
+The sender is free to retransmit reliable data on different segment boundaries; it is not restricted to retransmitting identical packets or segments.

 Compared to simple sliding window schemes, this provides the sender with far more visibility into the receiver's state, and thus when there is loss, only specific lost packets need to be retransmitted, instead of rewinding all the way back to the point of loss.
 This also serves as loss feedback for TCP-friendly bandwidth estimation.

-All packets between the latest stop_waiting packet number and latest_received_pkt_num (inclusive) will be accounted for.
-Specifically, any packet after the latest received latest_received_pkt_num and the earliest ack block (if any) are being acknowledged, even though the "starting" point is not specifically included!
-This works because the sender (in this case, I mean the peer who is processing the ack frame, whose packets are being acked) never decreases the stop_waiting packet number.
-And so when the sender receives an ack frame, the frame may cover packets that are older than the most recently sent stop_waiting message (in which case they will be discarded, since the sender should already know the fate of those packets, or has already arranged for any necessary retransmission).

-If packet loss is such that the ack/nack record is badly fragmented, it may not be possible to give a full account of all packets between stop_waiting and latest_received_pkt_num in a reasonable number of blocks.
-In this case, the receiver (the peer encoding these acks) can simply encode only the oldest packets that will fit.
-Eventually the sender should advance the stop_waiting packet number past this fragmentation, at which point the receiver can catch up.
-In cases of very bad fragmentation we will probably end up slowing down the packet rate, due to the packet loss causing the fragmentation, anyway.

 Ack frames are encoded as follows: